MaysoonAhmad/MaysoonAhmedResume-/Maysoon Ahmed Resume 2019 March.md

 Please accept my resume in consideration for the position with your company.
-Iím a University of Waterloo alumni with a Master of Applied Sciences degree in Chemical Engineering.
+I‚Äôm a University of Waterloo alumni with a Master of Applied Sciences degree in Chemical Engineering.